ShaleXIONG/shalexiong.github.io/_posts/2024-12-24-alain-ducasse-dorchester.md

 It was perfectly cooked and seasoning.
 The chef actually fried the sea bass to a slightly golden colour for a nice appearance and flavour, but maintained juice.
 The paired watercress and cauliflower balanced the fat from the fish very well.
+I was surprised on the use of cauliflower, because it has way too strong flavour when in raw and no texiture when fully cooked; it needs a great control to find the sweat spot.
 <img src="{{ 'img/Alain-Ducasse-Dorchester-sea-bass.jpg' | relative_url }}" />
 The main dish for the night was "Guinea fowl", a very traditional choice.
 It was another dish I enjoyed.